 Air travel to Churchill is operated by Calm Air.
 The small Manitoba airline has flights from Winnipeg and Thompson through Churchill and up to Rankin Inlet, Nunavut.
 Although flights to Churchill may be more expensive than the train, they usually only take about 2.5 hours from Winnipeg.
 While not cost effective, it is definitely time effective.

-Many travellers opt for the scenic route, myself included.
+Many travelers opt for the scenic route, myself included.
 The Winnipeg-Churchill train is the only dry land connection to the community.
 The 1697 km journey takes about 45 hours from Manitoba’s capital of Winnipeg (count on it being longer, there are often delays, be flexible with your itinerary).
 The train travels at low speed due to the topography the rails lay on.

 I am currently in Dauphin, Manitoba, so, I drove to Thompson, Manitoba, about a 7-hour drive.
 I could have taken the train from Dauphin, but I planned on making some stops on the way back to explore and it actually takes much less time to drive than take the train.
 The train to Churchill, takes about 19h20 to get from Dauphin to Thompson, as is goes through parts of Saskatchewan was well.
 Due to COVID-19 restrictions, the sleeper cabins were not available, nor was the 360˚observation dome.